Ruby Sparks

 Ruby Sparks is a 2012 American romantic fantasy comedy-drama film written by Zoe Kazan and directed by Valerie Faris and Jonathan Dayton.
 It stars Paul Dano as an anxious novelist whose fictional character, Ruby Sparks, played by Kazan, comes to life, and his struggles to reconcile his idealized vision of her with her increasing independence.
-The score was composed by Nick Urata of the band DeVotchKa.
+The reviews of the movie were favorable.

 Plot

-Calvin Weir-Fields is a novelist who found incredible success at an early age but is struggling to recreate the success of his first book, as well as to forge relationships.
-His therapist tasks him to write a page about someone who likes his dog, Scotty.
-After a dream in which he meets a strange young woman, Calvin is inspired to write about her, admitting to Dr. Rosenthal that he is falling in love with this character and telling him all about "Ruby Sparks".
+Calvin Weir-Fields is a novelist who found incredible success at an early age, but struggles to form relationships and to write his next book.
+His therapist tasks him to write about someone who likes his dog, Scotty.
+After a dream in which he meets a woman, Calvin is inspired to write about her, admitting that he is falling in love with his character, "Ruby Sparks".
+Calvin discovers a woman's belongings throughout his house, to the surprise of his brother Harry and sister-in-law Susie.
+Harry criticizes Calvin's writing about Ruby as overly idealized and unrealistic, but Calvin writes a passage about Ruby falling in love with him before falling asleep at his typewriter.

-Calvin's brother Harry and sister-in-law Susie come to visit, and Susie finds women's clothing around the house.
-Harry reads some of Calvin's new writing and criticizes it, saying that his version of a woman is overly idealized and unrealistic.
-Calvin writes a passage about Ruby falling in love with him, before falling asleep at his typewriter.
-The next day, he is stunned to find Ruby in his kitchen, a living person.
-He calls Harry, who does not believe him and advises him to meet with someone to take his mind off things.
-Ruby is confused by Calvin's behavior and insists on coming along, but he leaves her to shop while he meets with Mabel, a fan of his book who gave him her number.
-Ruby finds them and believes Calvin is cheating on her; the ensuing confrontation proves she is not a figment of his imagination.

-Calvin introduces Ruby to Harry, who is incredulous and suggests alternate explanations, but Calvin proves that his writing directly affects Ruby.
-He asks Harry not to tell anyone of Ruby's origins, insisting that since he wrote her into existence, he truly knows her, and asserts he will never write about her again.
+The next day, Calvin is stunned to find Ruby in his kitchen, a living person, who believes they are dating.
+He calls Harry, who does not believe him and advises him to find someone to confirm she is not real.
+Ruby insists on coming along as Calvin meets with Mabel, a fan of his book who gave him her number.
+Believing Calvin is cheating on her, Ruby confronts them, proving she is not a figment of his imagination.
+Calvin throws himself into their relationship, with Ruby unaware that he wrote her into existence.
+He introduces her to an incredulous Harry, demonstrating that his writing directly affects her, and asks Harry not to tell anyone of Ruby's origins, declaring that he will never write about her again.

 Months later, Calvin reluctantly takes Ruby to meet his free-spirited mother Gertrude and her boyfriend Mort.
 While the outgoing Ruby enjoys herself, the introverted Calvin grows jealous of her time with other people, and her happiness fades with his increased gloominess.

-Returning home, their relationship becomes tense and a depressed Ruby explains to Calvin how lonely she is, suggesting they spend less time together.
-Fearful of Ruby's desertion, Calvin writes that Ruby is miserable without him.
-Ruby returns, now incredibly clingy.
-Tiring of this, Calvin writes that Ruby becomes constantly happy but he is morose, knowing her happiness is artificial.
+Returning home, their relationship becomes tense and a depressed Ruby explains how lonely she is, suggesting they spend less time together.
+Fearful of Ruby's desertion, Calvin writes that she is miserable without him and she returns, now incredibly clingy.
+Tiring of this, he writes that she is constantly happy but he becomes morose, knowing her happiness is artificial.